MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/CloudScript-af-context.md

 ---

 # Tutorial: Using CloudScript context models
-PlayFab executes CloudScripts through several mechanisms including execution through APIs, through scheduled tasks, through PlayStream events, and when a player enters and exits segments.
-In many cases, the context in which the cloud script executes is important to how it runs.
-An example of this is knowing the Player ID of the player on whose behalf the cloud script is being run.
-The context in which your cloud script is run determines the available data model and provides context specific data that is used in your CloudScript.
+PlayFab executes scripts through several mechanisms including execution through APIs, through scheduled tasks, through PlayStream events, and when a player enters and exits segments.
+In many cases, the context in which the script executes is important to how it runs.
+An example of this is knowing the Player ID of the player on whose behalf the script is being run.
+The context in which your script is run determines the available data model and provides context specific data that is used in your script.
-In your CloudScript code you will need to reference each of these context models.
-You can add individual models or use the file provided at the end of this tutorial.

 In this tutorial, you learn how to: